Fsanchess/Criminality-in-data/README.md

 * [Setup](#setup)

 ## General info
-This project is a dashboard comparing crime with different social criteria in the world.
+This project is a dashboard comparing crime with different social criteria in the world. <br>
 To launch the dashboard use https://fsanchess-criminality-in-data-dashboard-9j2p7c.streamlit.app/
 ## Technologies
 Project is created with: